shivam-mina/shivam-mina/README.md

 - 👋 Hi, I’m @shivam-mina
 - 👀 I’m interested in Web Devlopment , Blockchain, Computer Networking and DevOps .
-- 🌱 I’m currently learning about Smart Contracts and DApps.
+- 🌱 I’m currently learning about AWS.
-- 💞️ I’m looking for anyone who is interested in learning Kubernetes,Docker,Cloud.
+- 💞️ I’m looking for anyone who is interested in learning Cloud or DeFi / DApp.
 - 📫 How to reach me ... shivammeenashiva@gmail.com.

 <!---